ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 -   The minimum of function values (or the array minimum).

-Type: matches the array elements type.
+Type: if `func` is specified, matches `func` return value type, else matches the array elements type.

 **Examples**